MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/supported-repositories.md

 ms.date: 06/28/2023
 title: Supported repository configurations
 ---

 # Supported repository configurations

 The **Microsoft.PowerShell.PSResourceGet** module, also known as **PowerShellGet v3**, works with NuGet package repositories and local file stores.
-In general, the cmdlets should work with any NuGet repository that supports the NuGet protocol.
+In general, the cmdlets should work with any artifact repository that supports the NuGet protocol.
 However, not all NuGet repositories support all the features of PSResourceGet.

 The following repositories have been tested with PSResourceGet.